 The codec performance requirements for voice band data are substantially different from those of voice signals.
 If the codec is required to encode voice band data signals as well, its cost and complexity increase.
 If the codec is not required to carry data, it can be optimized for best performance on speech signals.
 Subband coding techniques separate the signal into components occupying contiguous frequency bands, and encode the components separately.
 With the audio signal subdivided into two 4-kHz bands, a high S/N in the lower band becomes perceptually more important than in the higher band.
-An advantage of a design that uses two equally wide subbands is that each component can be subsampled to 8kHz and the total transmission rate may be reduced in 8 kb/s steps by reducing the number of bits assigned to samples in one or the other band.
-A typical wideband coder accepts a 16kHz sampled input signal and split it into two 4-kHz (80 kHz sampled) bands using a quadrature mirror filter.
+An advantage of a design that uses two equally wide subbands is that each component can be subsampled to 8-kHz and the total transmission rate may be reduced in 8 kb/s steps by reducing the number of bits assigned to samples in one or the other band.
+A typical wideband coder accepts a 16- kHz sampled input signal and split it into two 4-kHz (80 kHz sampled) bands using a quadrature mirror filter.
 The two 8-kHz sample rate subband signals are then encodec using an ADPCM coder.
-The upper band is encoded using 2 bits, while the lower band is allocated various bits, depending on the desired overall rate: 6 bits are used for 64 kb/s, 5 bits for 56 kb/s, and 4 bits for 48 kb/s. the two lower rates allow simultaneous transmission of an 8 kb/s (6.4 kb/s for data and 1.6 kb/s service channel) and 16 kb/s (14.4 kb/s for data and 1.6 kb/s service channel) and 16 kb/s (15DN) channel.
+The upper band is encoded using 2 bits, while the lower band is allocated various bits, depending on the desired overall rate: 6 bits are used for 64 kb/s, 5 bits for 56 kb/s, and 4 bits for 48 kb/s. the two lower rates allow simultaneous transmission of an 8 kb/s (6.4 kb/s for data and 1.6 kb/s service channel) and 16 kb/s (14.4 kb/s for data and 1.6 kb/s service channel) data stream, respectively, in addition to the voice, on a signal 64 kb/s (ISDN) channel.